twotwentyseven/handbook/histories.md

 When Shopify was first introduced, it was a hard sell to clients.
 Most wanted Magento and Wordpress/WooCommerce which were more established.
 We slowly won client over and now every client coming to us found us because of our expertise in Shopify.

-Early on, we won some awards where Shopify recognised us as one of the preeminent partners.
+Early on, we won some awards where Shopify recognised us as one of the pre-eminent partners.
 And again in 2020, we were invited and accepted into Shopify's Strategtic Partnerships Programme which is reserved for the top 1% of Shopify Partners globally.
 It gives us special access to early features and support tools that allow us to grow our skills faster than others.